Gugu Badhun People/ Kallanda Indigenous Land Use Agreement (ILUA)

 Native Title in the ILUA Area

 The Gugu Badhuan native title determination was recognised in Hoolihan on behalf of the Gugu Badhun People #2 v State of Queensland determination.
-The consent determination was handed down in a Federal Court hearing on 1 August 2012.
+The consent determination was handed down in a Federal Court hearing on 1 August 2012 by Justice John Logan.
 The determination recognises the Gugu Badhun's ownership of an area of 6,540 square kilometres, located approximately 40 kilometres west of Ingham, Queensland.
 The determination recognises the Gugu Badhun People’s exclusive and non-exclusive native title rights to:

 - the right to take, use, share and exchange traditional natural resources from the area for personal, domestic and non-commercial communal purposes;